Struggling with low traffic on your blog?

 Alright, now let’s move to other parts of this puzzle and identify pages from where you can start giving more internal links.

 Here, you can sort the columns based on ascending or descending order of the number of links.
 However, one feature that I miss seeing in the number of internal links is the ability to see the posts that are linked to that article.
-However, we can do that using another WordPress plugin called WP Link status.
-It has probably not been updated for long but it works.

-Once you have identified such posts which the low number of incoming internal links or outgoing internal links, half your job is done.
+Once you have identified such posts which a low number of incoming internal links or outgoing internal links, half your job is done.
 From here on, you should start focusing on updating the posts to improve the overall link structure of your blog.

 I hope you find this article useful and that it helps you sort your issues on the blog.
 Let us know…